 - Avoiding social situations where conversations are taking place

-These are some of the more common warning signs of Hearing Loss and if you’re familiar with any of them you should seriously think about taking the next positive step and book a FREE* AudioClinic Hearing Check*.
+These are some of the more common warning signs of Hearing Loss and if you’re familiar with any of them you should seriously think about taking the next positive step and book a no cost* AudioClinic Hearing Check*.
 Our no obligation consultations with one of our highly trained Clinicians are fast, easy and close to you

 Testing for Hearing Loss

 The best way to measure the degree, if any, of hearing loss is to simply have your hearing checked at an AudioClinic near you.

 Our qualified AudioClinic Clinicians have the expertise and knowledge to assess your hearing in a comfortable and discreet environment, and you’ll get the results straight away.

 A few things that you should know first:

 - The hearing test is simple, fast and at no cost to you*

 - Our service is obligation free